Girish1704/Copilot-Studio-Lab1/LabFiles/overview.md

 ## Lab Journey and Key Learning Outcomes

-### Exercise 1: Safe Travels Agent Creation & Enterprise Deployment
+### Exercise 1: Safe Travels Agent Creation & Teams Deployment (30 minutes)
-You successfully created and deployed your first AI agent using Microsoft's Safe Travels template, learning fundamental agent development concepts, knowledge source integration, conversational AI design, and enterprise publishing to Microsoft Teams and Microsoft 365 Copilot.
-This foundation exercise established your understanding of agent lifecycle management, testing methodologies, and enterprise deployment best practices.
+You successfully created and deployed your first AI agent using Microsoft's Safe Travels template, learned to test conversational AI capabilities, and published your agent to Microsoft Teams for real-world use.
+This established your foundation in agent development and enterprise deployment.

-### Exercise 2: Agent Flows & Business Process Automation
+### Exercise 2: Agent Flows & Multi-Agent Orchestration (30 minutes)
-You advanced to sophisticated business process automation by creating Agent Flows that connect conversational AI with real-world workflows, specifically implementing travel approval automation that captures employee requests, posts them to Teams channels, and provides comprehensive feedback loops.
-This exercise demonstrated the power of combining conversational interfaces with enterprise workflow automation.

-### Exercise 3: Multi-Agent Orchestration & Advanced Integration
-You mastered advanced AI scenarios by building a specialized Leave Manager agent and implementing multi-agent orchestration where different agents collaborate intelligently based on user intent and domain expertise.
-This culminating exercise showcased the future of enterprise AI where multiple specialized agents work together seamlessly to provide comprehensive business solutions.
+You built business process automation by creating a travel approval flow that posts to Teams channels, then experienced the magic of multi-agent orchestration by building a Leave Manager agent and connecting it to your Safe Travels agent.
+This demonstrated how specialized agents can work together to provide comprehensive employee assistance.

 ## Real-World Business Impact